librenms/librenms/doc/Installation/Installation-Ubuntu-1604-Apache.md

     cd /opt/librenms
     ./validate.php

+##### Running LibreNMS with Apache2 and PHP-FPM

+In case you're running the above setup you might face the prolem that you're API is not working.
+When a curl on the API presents you a 404 or the index.php, you need to adjust your .htaccess file.

+vim /opt/librenms/html/.htaccess

+And change:

+    RewriteRule ^api/v0/(.*)$ api_v0.php/$1 [L]

+to:

+    RewriteRule ^api/v0/(.*)$ fcgi://127.0.0.1:9000/opt/librenms/html/api_v0.php/$1 [P,L]

-There are various options for getting help listed on the LibreNMS web site: https://www.librenms.org/#support
+If you couldn't solve your issue here, there are various options for getting help listed on the LibreNMS web site: https://www.librenms.org/#support

 ### What next?